koaladsp/KoalaDocs/azure-code-signing-for-plugin-developers.md

 Fortunately, there are currently at least two viable alternatives out there that will be covered in this guide.

-1. Azure Code Signing - a new Azure service aimed specifically at code signing, which we can recommend.
+1. Azure Trusted Signing - a new Azure service aimed specifically at code signing, which we can recommend.
 2. Azure Key Vault - an Azure service that provides a remote HSM.

-We will cover the use of Azure Code Signing in this guide.
+We will cover the use of Azure Trusted Signing in this guide.

-## 2. Azure Code Signing (ACS)
+## 2. Azure Trusted Signing

-The way Azure Code Signing works is by extending `signtool.exe`.
+The way Azure Trusted Signing works is by extending `signtool.exe`.
 This is a known tool for code signing which is included in the Windows SDK.
 The connection to Azure is used to create and use an ad hoc certificate which is then used to sign a binary.

 These certificates are issued by Microsoft.
 In fact, Microsoft itself acts as a certificate authority with a root certificate chain already preinstalled in modern versions of Microsoft Windows.